OISF/suricata/.github/PULL_REQUEST_TEMPLATE.md

 ### Provide values to any of the below to override the defaults.

 To use a pull request use a branch name like `pr/N` where `N` is the pull request number.

+Alternatively, `SV_BRANCH` may also be a link to an OISF/suricata-verify pull-request.

 ```
 SV_REPO=